Walpurgis Night: Finland

-In the capital, Helsinki, and its surrounding region, fixtures include the capping (on 30 April at 6 pm) of Havis Amanda, a nude female statue in Helsinki, and the biennially alternating publications of ribald matter called äpy and Julkku, by engineering students of Aalto University.
+In the capital, Helsinki, and its surrounding region, fixtures include the capping on 30 April at 6 pm of Havis Amanda, a nude female statue in Market Square, and the biennially alternating publications of ribald matter called äpy and Julkku, by engineering students of Aalto University.
 Both are sophomoric; but while Julkku is a standard magazine, Äpy is always a gimmick.
 Classic forms have included an äpy printed on toilet paper and on a bedsheet.
 Often, äpy has been stuffed inside standard industrial packages, such as sardine cans and milk cartons.
 For most university students, vappu starts a week before the day of celebration.
 The festivities also include a picnic on 1 May, which is sometimes more lavish, particularly in Ullanlinnanmäki in central Helsinki.

 In Turku, it has become a tradition to cap the Posankka statue.

+In Oulu, the statue of Frans Michael Franzén is traditionally capped by the Guild of the Humanties in the University of Oulu.
+This is followed by the "dipping" of the students of technical fields ending their freshman year.
+This means that the freshmen plunge into a (usually) cold ditch in the nearby park, one by one.